 Reserve Your Space

-You can make a secure online payment through PayPal or by mailing a check or money order to the Office of Admissions, 3800 Hillsborough Street, Raleigh, NC 27607-5298.
+You can make a secure online payment or mail a check or money order to the Office of Admissions, 3800 Hillsborough Street, Raleigh, NC 27607-5298.
 Cash is also accepted.

 After submitting your Commitment Deposit, be sure to review the Enrollment Tab in your Applicant Portal for the complete list of documents that must be submitted before arriving on campus.
 You can learn more about the required documents and submit many of them through the links provided below.
 Questions?
 Email email@example.com.